-A large number of industrial operators have endorsed Bio4Energy and are part of its industrial network.
-The scientists cooperate with them to develop second-generation biofuels, "green" chemicals and “bio-based" end products or even new materials.
+A large number of industrial operators have endorsed Bio4Energy and are part of a Bio4Energy Industrial Network.
+The scientists cooperate with them to develop advanced biofuels, "green" chemicals or other bio-based products, such as new materials made using nanotechnology.
 Another strand of work focuses on eliminating noxious emission or residues from existing industrial process.
-For instance, methods are being designed to convert biomass ash and sludges into renewable energy, liming materials or low-polluting fertilizers.
+For instance, methods are being designed to convert biomass ashes and sludge into renewable energy, liming materials or low-polluting fertilizers.
 In some cases, high-temperature processes will be used to rid the biorefinery process of heavy metals or toxic organic compounds.

 A research 'environment'

-Moreover research collaborations are underway with researchers or research organisations in Europe as well as in the U.S.A., Australia, Canada, China, Russia, Taiwan, Japan and other countries.
-The Bio4Energy research programme is committed to sustainable resource use and aware of the European Union's efforts to combat climate change by lessening the reliance on fossil fuels and boosting the production and use of renewable energy.
+Moreover research collaborations are underway with research organisations or groups in Europe as well as in the U.S.A., Australia, Canada, China, Russia, Taiwan, Japan and other countries.
+The Bio4Energy research programme is committed to sustainable resource use and aware of the European Union's efforts to combat climate change by lessening the reliance on fossil fuels and boosting the use of renewable energy.
 In particular, Bio4Energy works to align its practices on advice issued by the European Technology Platforms devoted to forests, plants and biofuels.
-Since early 2014, it is a member of the Bio-based Industries' Consortium, which expects to see the birth by May 2014 of a Bio-based Industries' Joint Undertaking as a part of the European Union's JTI process.
+Since early 2014, it is a member of the European Bio-based Industries' Consortium, which expects to see the birth by May 2014 of a Bio-based Industries' Joint Undertaking as a part of the European Union's Joint Technology Initiatives' process.

-We thank Bio4Energy, a strategic research environment appointed by the Swedish government, for supporting this work.
+We thank Bio4Energy, a Strategic Research Environment appointed by the Swedish government, for supporting this work.